rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 end
 ```

 The `visitPreOrder()` operation marks the beginning of processing a node.
+This
-This operation represents a node's enter event.
+operation represents a node's enter event which corresponds with a node's start
+tag.

 **FTL, DFS, Post-order tree traversal**